 Roses are red, violets are blue, lisianthus is red, blue, purple, pink, orange, yellow, and even lime green shades, too!
-Pardon my poetry, but the wide array of colors lisianthus comes in deserves some appreciation.
+Pardon my poetry, but the wide array of colors lisianthus plants come in deserves some appreciation.
 What other flower looks like a rose but can naturally be lime green?

-Let’s dig into why you should grow lisianthus in your garden!
+Let’s dig into why you should grow lisianthus plants in your garden!

 Good Products At Amazon For Growing Lisianthus: